rasor/rasor.github.io/content/2018/2018-09-02-VSCodeUsingTFS.md

 Status: published
 Category: Develop
 Date: 2018-09-02 14:00
-Tags: #vscode, #tfs, #git
+Tags: #vscode, #tfs, #git, #npm, #visualstudio

 You might continue a while working with TFS before you jump to GIT.
 At least we do that at my work.
-For frontend projects like Ionic, Angular, etc using a CLI for generation code templates it makes most sense to to stay in VSCode (opposed to Visual Studio).
+For frontend projects like Ionic, Angular, Vue, etc using a CLI for generation code templates it makes most sense to to stay in VSCode (opposed to Visual Studio).
 So howto use TFS from VSCode?

 * Make sure you are already connected to TFS from normal Visual Studio